recfab/repo42/acloud.guru/kubernetes-fundamentals/README.md

 ### Replica Sets

 - used to main a set of replica pods running at all times
-- will add or delete pods as neessary
+- will add or delete pods as necessary

 ### DaemonSet